-When I attended the college they reportedly used income from the the Abeka book curriculum sales to help supplement costs for the college making it a very enticing offer.
+When I attended the college they reportedly used income from the Abeka book curriculum sales to help supplement costs for the college making it a very enticing offer.
 When I initially enrolled it was around 8,000 a year to attend.
 This included room and board for students.
 They also had an offer that your last year would be “free.”
 Or in all practical terms $7,500 towards your last year of college.
 The college also had a work program to help supplement costs as well.

-As for beliefs from a cursory glace they seemed to match up with what I was taught about as a kid.
+As for beliefs from a cursory glance they seemed to match up with what I was taught about as a kid.
 The only main thing that seemed to stand out was their belief that the KJV was the most accurate translation of scripture.
 They believed in a young earth – literal six day creation, verbally inspired word of g-d, the trinity, pre-tribulation rapture of the saints, and many more.

 I had heard my family talk often on how “liberal universities” would lead me away from g-d.
 How they would mock me for my religious views and tear my faith down.
 If you want an idea of what my mentality of a “secular” college would look like, watch the movie “God’s Not Dead.”
 The portrayal of the atheist professor was exactly my mental picture of “secular college” at the time.
 (I’m not at all arguing for the theology or actions of the main character in the movie.
-In fact I find the movie a sad satirical comedy at this point in my life.)
+In fact, I find the movie a sad satirical comedy at this point in my life.)

 When I visited the college I found a welcoming student body.
 And I had many good experiences during the week were students took time to talk often with me.
 So I applied during my visit there, thinking I could always withdrawal if I found a different college my senior year.
 I will given PCC one thing.
 Their “college days” format works well, and allowing a student to live in the dorms for two days creates a connection to the college.

-I toured several other campuses, but found them large and overwhelming.
+I toured several other campuses but found them large and overwhelming.
 I was homeschooled my whole life, and I grew up in a small rural community.
-The large campus and student body of Liberty University was overpowering and I felt lost.
+The large campus and student body of Liberty University was overpowering, and I felt lost.
 Cedarville University was smaller, but I never felt any connection to the place.
 And it was a lot more expensive than PCC.